michelled/weavly.org/src/robot-activities/tracing-shapes-with-dash.md

 ## Steps

-* Place a large sheet of paper on a hard and flat surface and tape its edges to the floor
+* Place a large sheet of paper on a hard and flat surface and tape its edges to the floor.
-* Tape a marker on each side of Dash
+* Tape a marker on each side of Dash.
-* Place one of the printed shapes on the large sheet and tape it to secure it in place
+* Place one of the printed shapes on the large sheet and tape it to secure it in place.
-* Turn on Dash and start using the coding environment to make Dash trace the shape on the paper
+* Turn on Dash and start using the coding environment to make Dash trace the shape on the paper.

 ## **Tips**

-* If you are doing this activity on a tabletop or an elevated surface, block the edges to prevent robots from falling
+* If you are doing this activity on a tabletop or an elevated surface, block the edges to prevent robots from falling.
-* If you don’t have access to a printer, you can draw or use masking tape to build a shape on the large sheet of paper
+* If you don’t have access to a printer, you can draw or use masking tape to build a shape on the large sheet of paper.
-* Make sure the marker tips can touch the paper
+* Make sure the marker tips can touch the paper.
-* Traced lines may not be straight and accurate as markers may move in different directions
+* Traced lines may not be straight and accurate as markers may move in different directions.

 ## Skill Development